ajoslin/angular-promise-tracker/README.md

 ## Development

-* Install karma with `npm install -g karma` to run tests
+* Install karma & grunt with `npm install -g karma grunt-cli` to build & test
-* Install dependencies, local and global, with `npm install && bower install`
+* Install local dependencies with `bower install && npm install`
-* Run `karma start` to start the test server and re-run tests on changes
+* Run `grunt` to lint, test, build the code, and build the docs site

 ## <a id="license"></a>License